Lombart Chocolate

 Lombart Chocolate (Chocolat Lombart) or Chocolaterie Lombart, was a French chocolate manufacturer.

 It claimed to be the oldest such company in France, and at its peak was the largest.

 The company was innovative in providing insurance and a profit-sharing plan to its workers.

 In the late 1930s it went into decline, and in 1957 was absorbed by Menier Chocolate.

 Foundation

 Lombart claimed to be the first chocolate company in France.

 Experiments in France with pressing out cocoa butter date back to at least 1760.

-One of the labels of the "Lombert" brand of chocolates dates its use from 1760.
+One of the labels of the "Lombart" brand of chocolates dates its use from 1760.

 This was ten years before Pelletier et Pelletier founded a chocolate factory in 1770.

 The illustrious clients included Madame Victoire, and then Marie-Thérèse, Duchess of Angoulême, also known as Madame Royale.

 The company produced superior chocolates, fine sweets, chocolate fantasies and Lombart tea.

 An old box from the Maison Chocolat Lombart is decorated with two medallions recording patents granted by King Louis XVI and later by the Duchess of Angoulême in 1814.

 The wooden box closed with an iron hook and was lined with fabric.

 The label shows that the box held chocolate tablets containing nougat cream and priced at 5 centimes per tablet.